Classic Chicken Stew

 Total Time 55 minutes

-When we think of stew a lot of the time Beef Stew is the first thing to come to mind, but this Chicken Stew is just as comforting and delicious.
-It’s the perfect Stew Recipe to serve on a chilly night and warm everybody up.
+When we think of stew, Beef Stew is often the first thing that comes to mind, but this Chicken Stew is just as comforting and delicious.
+It’s the perfect hearty Soup to serve on a chilly night to warm everybody up.

 This hearty blend of chicken, potatoes, vegetables, and thick creamy broth is the ultimate comfort food and soul-warming meal.
 The whole recipe takes just under an hour for a classic dinner full of natural flavor and tender bites of buttery chicken.
 Like other hearty stews, it’s perfect to serve up with some Crusty Bread for dipping and scooping up every bite of rich chicken flavor.